 The mission of Meiners Oaks Water District and its staff is to produce and deliver a reliable and sustainable supply of water to meet the needs of the residents and properties and the community within its boundaries.

-Since our formation in 1949 Meiners Oaks Water District has gone through some significant changes; through demographics, population, housing and system demand.
-Meiners Oaks Water District currently serves approximately 4200 through 1280 connections and 19 miles pipelines including; domestic, commercial, and agricultural customers.
+Since our formation in 1949 Meiners Oaks Water District has gone through some significant changes in demographics, population, housing, and system demand.
+Meiners Oaks Water District currently serves approximately 4,200 people through 1,280 connections and 19 miles pipelines, including domestic, commercial, and agricultural customers.
 We achieve this with 4 active wells, just over 1 million gallons of storage, and 2 booster stations to supply water to customers at higher elevations.